solvebio/solvebio-dash-example/README.md

     pip install -r requirements-py2.txt

-### Run the App:
+### Run the App

 If you have a SolveBio OAuth2 client ID, set the environment variable:

     export CLIENT_ID=<your client ID>

-If you do not have a client ID, but would like to test the app with your personal SolveBio API key, set the environment variable:
+If you do not have a client ID or would like to test the app with your personal SolveBio API key, set the following environment variable:

     export SOLVEBIO_API_KEY=<your API key>